itpp-labs/website-addons/website_multi_company/doc/index.rst

 Convert view to multi-website view
 ----------------------------------

 When you have custom module which adds some page, you can easily convert to a multi-website view, i.e. it will have different versions of the page per each website.
-In order to do that, you need you know so called *xml_id*, which has following format: `<MODULE_NAME>.<VIEW_NAME>`.
+In order to do that, you need to know so called *xml_id*, which has following format: `<MODULE_NAME>.<VIEW_NAME>`.
 Once you know that do as following:

 * `Activate Developer Mode <https://odoo-development.readthedocs.io/en/latest/odoo/usage/debug-mode.html>`__
 * Navigate to ``[[ Website ]] >> Configuration >> Multi-Themes``